Meet Our Clergy

 Having assisted at St Augustine’s on a regular basis for several years the decision was made that he should be added to the staff in an official capacity.

-Fr Ray holds a Fellowship in Theology from Victoria College, London, as well as Fellowships from the Fraternity of St Cecilia, the Guild of Musicians and Singers, the Faculty of Liturgical Musicians at Johann Heinrich Pestalozzi Christian University, Miami, and the Cotswold Society of Church Musicians, also at JHPCU.
+Fr Ray holds a Fellowship in Theology from Victoria College, London, as well as Fellowships from the National Federation of Church Musicians, the Fraternity of St Cecilia, the Guild of Musicians and Singers, the Faculty of Liturgical Musicians at Johann Heinrich Pestalozzi Christian University, Miami, and the Cotswold Society of Church Musicians, also at JHPCU.
 He is an Associate of the Guild of St Teilo.

 He lives on the Isle of Sheppey and has a large family with six children and six grandchildren, who help to keep him occupied!